NeurodataWithoutBorders/nwbinspector/docs/best_practices/tables.rst

 Tables
 ======

-The :nwb-schema:ref:`dynamictable` data type allows you to define custom columns, which offer a high degree of flexibility.
+The :nwb-schema:ref:`dynamictable` data type stores tabular data.
+It also allows you to define custom columns, which offer a high degree of flexibility.